togetherwithasteria/accounts/src/assets/privacy.md

 ## How We Use Information

-We use information collected from our users to administer their Nefomemes Network accounts.
+We use information collected from our users for the following cases.

+- To administer users' Nefomemes Network accounts.

-We also use information collected from our users to provide a better experience for them in some other projects made by Nefomemes.
-That's exactly why this site was made.
+- To provide a better experience for users in first-party sites and services.
+That's exactly why this site was made btw.

 ## How We Share information
 ---

 Note: This is not in effect yet.

-We share some user data with third-party sites and services that have been granted permission by the user to access some of their information.
+We will share some user data with third-party sites and services that have been granted permission by the user to access some of their information.
 The user can revoke their permission at any time.

 ---

-We share user data, as necessary to comply with applicable laws, including governmental requests and law enforcement requests.
+We will share information as necessary to comply with applicable laws, including governmental requests and law enforcement requests.

 ## How We Secure Information
 We implement and use appropriate security measures to protect the information we collect and store.
 There are no system that are 100% proof to security breaches however, so there is still a high chance our system getting breached, but at least we have done our best and we will do our best to protect the information we collect and store.